JosephCottam/AbstractRendering/python/README.md

 Build and Dependencies
 ==========

-Abstract Rendering relies on a c-module that can be built as:
+Abstract Rendering relies on a c-module that can be built via the included makefile.
+This makefile depends on clang and needs c++11 support.
-* clang -O3 -march=native -fPIC -dynamiclib transform.cpp -o libtransform.dylib

-An optional acceleration module is compiled as:
-* clang -O3 -march=native -fPIC -dynamiclib transform_libdispatch.cpp -o libtransform_libdispatch.dylib

-Additionally, the system works best if Numba is also installed (though it is optional).

 Examples Applications
 ---------------------